 4: Your Opinions

 Did you know that 60 percent of LinkedIn users report being interested in industry insights?
-So if you’re already finding great content to share that really resonates within your industry, give it your own review as you post it.
+So if you’re already finding great content to share that really resonates with your industry, give it your own review as you post it.

 What This Accomplishes — What better way to develop your brand image than to define your voice with an established opinion.
 When you share something and attach your opinion to it, you can increase the interest of others.
 Agree or disagree; people love to read about what other people think to help them form an opinion too.

-5: Tips, Tricks and How-Tos
+5: Tips, Tricks, and How-Tos

 Whether your audience is filled with like-minded professionals from your industry, past clients or a mix of both, you can’t go wrong with sharing content that’s meant to teach.
-We’re drawn to lists, best practices and how-to guides.
+We’re drawn to lists, best practices, and how-to guides.
 (Just think about how you ended up at this post in the first place.)

 6: Videos and Presentations